 |Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Norway, Netherlands, Poland, Portugal, Romani, Slovakia, Slovenia, Spain, Sweden|

 Arrange transport for the 14 days Sri Lanka tour

 Travelling in Sri Lanka can be a daunting task and put your holiday in jeopardy if you do not plan it properly.
 This Sri Lanka two week itinerary is planned with a private vehicle, which is the best way of getting around the island.
 A train journey can be recommended from Kandy to Nuwara Eliya or from Nuwara Eliya to Ella in order to enjoy the breathtaking scenery in the mountains.
-Seerendipity tours can organize the train trip and reserves the tickets for you please contact us on email@example.com.
+Seerendipity tours can organize the train trip and reserves the tickets for you please contact us at firstname.lastname@example.org.

 Finding accommodation for 14 days in Sri Lanka trip

-This program for 14 days in Sri Lanka can be planned with any type of accommodation category such as 3-star, 4-star, 5-star, all depend on your budget and requirement.
+This program for 14 days in Sri Lanka can be planned with any type of accommodation category such as 3-star, 4-star, 5-star, all depend on your holiday budget and requirement.
 Daily breakfast and dinner at the hotel and while the lunch and drinks should be self-financed.